k-kyler/minizalo/README.md

 <h1 align="center">MiniZalo</h1>
 <p align="center">@Authors: To Vinh Khang, Bui Quang Khai, Du Thuan Long</p>
-<p align="center">MiniZalo is a web chat that inspired by Zalo and Facebook, it's also a university project of I and my friends about implementing SignalR of ASP .NET Core to build a web chat.</p>
+<p align="center">MiniZalo is a web chat that inspired by Zalo and Facebook, it's also a university project of I and my friends about implementing SignalR of ASP.NET Core to build a web chat.</p>

 <br />